roik2500/Reddit-Censorship-or-Moderation/notebooks/Classifier/Readme.md

-SHAP model to explaine the model outpot. we using with SHARP to explain the prediction of our model by computing the contribution of each feature.
+SHAP model to explaine the model outpot. we using with SHAP to explain the prediction of our model by computing the contribution of each feature.

 ```python
 def SHAP(model, k_features):